swap2308/sec-risk-intelligence-skill/README.md

 ## How skill can be used

 Skill can be added to claude.ai ,in setting-> cababilities-> add skills
+### NOTE:
+The current solution is integrated with GROQ using llama-3.3-70b-versatile Model ,hence if we upload the same skill on claude.ai it will execute the skill.md using anthropic over riding Groq

 ---
 * **name: sec-risk-intelligence-skill**